ShuyanTan928/Adversarial-Training-on-MNIST/README.md

 * **FGSM adversarial training** using a single-step ℓ∞ perturbation.
 * **TRADES adversarial training** with a KL-divergence based robustness term.

-The code follows the specification in the assignment handout: data is drawn from MNIST with pixel intensities scaled to ``[0, 1]`` via ``transforms.ToTensor`` and models use the standard convolutional network architecture described in the prompt.
+The code follows the rule: data is drawn from
+MNIST with pixel intensities scaled to ``[0, 1]`` via ``transforms.ToTensor`` and models use the standard convolutional network architecture described in the prompt.
 Robustness is evaluated against the FGSM attack for